 When first responders rushed the Renys to Brigham and Women’s Hospital, Audrey and Steven were treated for minor injuries while doctors and nurses worked heroically to save Gillian’s life.
 In the process, they also saved both of her legs.

 Inspired by Gillian’s resilience—and forever grateful to the Brigham team that saved her life—the Reny family established the Gillian Reny Stepping Strong Fund in February 2014.
 Less than two years later, building on the incredible growth and momentum of the fund, Brigham President Betsy Nabel, MD, announced her intention to expand the fund from a virtual program into a physical hub dedicated to collaborative, multidisciplinary efforts in trauma research and recovery.
 The Gillian Reny Stepping Strong Center for Trauma Innovation opened officially in January 2017 in the Hale Building for Transformative Medicine.

 Today, Stepping Strong is a vibrant physical center with renowned medical directors at two of Boston’s most esteemed hospitals and talented innovators at multiple institutions across the city.
 While Gillian continues her journey toward recovery, she serves as a global ambassador for turning tragedy into hope.
-And more than five years after the devastating Boston Marathon bombings, the center is proud to make a significant impact on the lives of trauma survivors worldwide.
+And many years after the devastating Boston Marathon bombings, the center is proud to make a significant impact on the lives of trauma survivors worldwide.